20 Dec Young Belair-Edison Resident is Thriving Entrepreneur

 Jamaria loves having her own money and wants to travel the world.
 When she first started LemonTopia, she began saving for a trip to Paris and eventually bought plane tickets for the whole family.
 They’re looking forward to that adventure in the coming year.

-She also wants a mobile café, so the family is skipping Christmas gifts this year.
+She also wants a mobile café, so the family skipped Christmas gifts last year.
 They’re hoping to convert a school bus that would open up in back and feature outdoor seating.

 While this very enterprising family works on their latest idea, you can find Jamaria and LemonTopia at many local events.
 You can say you knew her when she was just a kid growing up in Belair-Edison selling lemonade at her house on Sundays.